v0lkwe1s/Netze/README.md

-# Netze
+# Netze -- C++ socket to perform actuations on embedded devices.

-This project uses C++ socket to perform actuations on plates like Raspberry Pi, HummingBoard, Intel Galileo/Edison and others.
+This project aims use of embedded devices remotely,using Sockets for comunication between Application and device,  in order to make the device transparent to the application , making it easy to implement and expanding the possibilities of development .

 TODO LIST
 1 - Create Socket server